QuadSpinner/Gaea-Docs/source/Reference/00-Primitives/Constant.md

 title: Constant
 ---

-Constant is perhaps the simplest node in Gaea.
-It creates a uniform, blank terrain of the height specified.
+Constant creates a blank terrain of the height specified, or a flat color output.

 {.TIP}
 > By itself, Constant is rarely useful.
 It is often used with Combine to blend a shape with a "zero terrain" using a mask.